jpconstantineau/PyKey60/README.md

-# PyKey60 - Keyboard Hardware
+# PyKey60 - Keyboard Hardware supported by the PyKey60 CircuitPython Download

 ### PyKey60